SG-devel/bg-img-fixed/README.md

 # bg-img
-Mobile-friendly javascript alternative to background-attachment:fixed for a "fake" parallax scrolling effect
+Mobile-friendly javascript alternative to background-attachment:fixed for a fixed background image aka "fake" parallax scrolling effect.

+Fixed background images aka "fake" parallax background images are static in position, i. e. do not move, while content moves on top when scrolling.
+In contrast, parallax background images move when scrolling, albeit slower than foreground elements.
+Please confer https://siteorigin.com/fixed-vs-parallax-background-images/ for details and a visual comparison.

+## Why does this repository exist?
+I wanted a fixed background image effect as showcased by w3schools (cf. https://www.w3schools.com/howto/howto_css_parallax.asp).
+However, as noted on w3schools, the effect did not work on mobile devices.

 ## Features
-* "Fake" parallax scrolling effect for background images with fixed position
+* Fixed background image or "fake" parallax scrolling effect for background images
 * Alternative to or replacement for "background-attachment: fixed" on mobile devices
+* Multiple background images can be cascaded
+* Handles resize events including address bars on mobile devices
 * Tested on Windwos 11: Chrome, Firefox
 * Tested on iOS: Firefox, Safari
 * Tested on Android: Chrome